gradle/gradle/design-docs/managed-component-model.md

 ## Plugin author declares internal views for any managed type

 Allow a rule to declare internal views for any `@Managed` type.

+## Core plugins use managed binary and component types

+- Convert binary and component types where possible to `@Managed` types in core plugins.
+Convert these types:
+    - TBD
+- Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec` and `BinarySpec` type
+- Update user guide to show how to attach an internal view to the custom type

 ## Model report does not show internal properties of an element